jphire/egh-chart/README.md

 egh-chart
 =========

-A real-time visualization app based on Angular and Firebase
+A real-time Internet of Things visualization app based on Angular and Firebase